-- 1. The DPUCNT instruction supports AS02PU module only. - 2.
-Module sets the serial number of modules at the right of the PLC.
+- 3. Module sets the serial number of modules at the right of the PLC.
 The first one is number 1, the second one is number 2 and so on.
 Whatever modules at the right of the PLC must be numbered.
 The maximum number is 32.
 The instruction is exclusive to the PU modules at the right of the PLC and is not applicable to the PU modules at the right of the remote module.
-If the specified module is not a PU module, the error flag Error will change to On.
+If the specified module is not a PU module, the error flag Error will change to ON. - 13.
+InMode sets the input mode of the encoder source and the frequency multiplication for counting.

-12. InMode sets the input mode of the encoder source and the frequency multiplication for counting.
 See the explanation of InMode value in the following table.